Patient Financial Experience

 Make it easier for patients to pay with flexible, personalized options

-The main reason patients cite for not paying their bills is that they lack financing options.7 Yet for those that do have payment plans, 40 percent go into default.8 Forcing patients into one-size-fits-all payment plans decreases the likelihood hospitals will be paid in full.
+One of the main reasons patients don’t pay medical bills is a lack of financing options.
+Yet for those that do have payment plans, 40 percent go into default.7 Forcing patients into one-size-fits-all payment plans decreases the likelihood hospitals will be paid in full.
 It also creates a negative payment experience.
 When patients have no means to pay prior to, or at the time of service, hospitals can take advantage of analytics to create customized payment plans to meet the patient’s unique financial circumstance.
 Offering attractive financial options also encourages patients to return for future healthcare needs, leading to increased revenue for the hospital.

 Payment Plans and Loans.
 Utilizing the results of the financial assessment, hospitals have a clearer picture of the types of payments plans more suitable to each patient.
 The options in structuring a payment plan are more than simply dividing the balance by a set number of payment periods.
 Being able to offer more options to a patient gives them more control and enables them to make better financial decisions.
 And when patients know the provider is working to create financial solutions that fit their circumstances, they’re more likely to show up for their appointments, and are more likely to use—and recommend—the hospital for future healthcare needs.

 Providing patients a higher level of financial assistance can help relieve stress, while strengthening the patient-hospital relationship.
 Models and other analytics provide the data needed to help find the right financial plan for each patient.
 These models can then be promoted either through counselors, mail and printed content, or other technology platforms.

 Financial payment solutions should include:

 - Discounts and payment incentives based on balances tied to earlier resolution